Masyumi Party: Liberal Democracy era

 There were two main factions within the party.
 The first, led by Natsir, attracted support from the younger generation who had participated in the Indonesian National Revolution and from the non-Javanese membership.
-The second faction, headed by Soekiman Wirjosandjojo was supported by ethnic Javanese members, and had closer links with the Nahdlatul Ulama, the PNI leadership and President Sukarno.
+The second faction, headed by Soekiman Wirjosandjojo, was supported by ethnic Javanese members, and had closer links with the Nahdlatul Ulama, the PNI leadership, and President Sukarno.
 The party as a whole had more support from non-urban areas of Indonesia.
-It also controlled its own newspaper, Abadi.
+It also controlled its newspaper, Abadi.

 By 1950, Masyumi was considered the largest political party in Indonesia.
-On the basis of this, it was awarded 49 seats, the largest number, in the 232-seat legislature, the People's Representative Council when this was formed following the dissolution of the United States of Indonesia in August.
+On this basis it was awarded 49 seats, the largest number, in the 232-seat legislature, the People's Representative Council, when this was formed following the dissolution of the United States of Indonesia in August.

 In the same month, Sukarno asked Natsir to form a cabinet.
 Natsir attempted to negotiate with the second-largest party, the PNI, but was unsuccessful, and in September announced the formation of his cabinet with support from the PSI and other smaller parties.
 However, this cabinet lasted less than seven months, falling in March 1951 after losing support from the smaller parties and parliament.
-It was followed by two Masyumi-PNI coalition cabinets, the first from April 1951 to February 1952 with Masyumi figure Soekiman as Prime Minister (but with no representation from the Natsir faction) and the next (April 1952 - June 1953) led by Wilopo from the PNI, with a Masjumi deputy prime minister, Prawoto Mangkusasmito.
-Shortly after the Wilopo cabinet took office, the Nahdlatul Ulama began the process of withdrawing from Masjumi following protracted disputes, including over the cabinet's refusal to reappoint key NU figure Wahid Hasyim to the post of religious affairs minister.
+It was followed by two Masyumi-PNI coalition cabinets, the first from April 1951 to February 1952 with Masyumi figure Soekiman as Prime Minister (but with no representation from the Natsir faction) and the next (April 1952 - June 1953) led by Wilopo from the PNI, with a Masyumi deputy prime minister, Prawoto Mangkusasmito.

+Shortly after the Wilopo cabinet took office, the Nahdlatul Ulama began the process of withdrawing from Masyumi following protracted disputes, including a conflict over the cabinet's refusal to reappoint key NU figure Wahid Hasyim to the post of religious affairs minister.
 The NU decided at its congress in 1952 to become an independent political party.
 This split damaged the standing of the Masyumi and its claim to be the sole party for Indonesia's Muslims.

-Elections had originally scheduled for 1946.
+Elections had originally been scheduled for 1946.
 Many parties were worried that Masyumi would emerge as an outright winner and tried to delay the vote, but in April 1953, an election law was finally enacted scheduling elections for parliament for September 1955, and for the Constitutional Assembly for December 1955.

-Masyumi came second in the legislative election.
+Masyumi came in second in the legislative election.
 It won 7,903,886 votes, representing 20.9% of the popular vote, resulting in 57 seats in parliament.
 Masyumi was popular in modernist Islamic regions such as West Sumatra, Jakarta, and Aceh.
 One of Indonesia's first female legislators, educational activist Rahmah el Yunusiyah, was elected from West Sumatra for the Masyumi party at this contest.
-51.3% of Masyumi's vote came from Java, but Masyumi was the dominant party for regions outside Java, and it established itself as the leading party for the one third of people living outside Java.
+About 51.3% of Masyumi's vote came from Java, but Masyumi was the dominant party for regions outside Java, and it established itself as the leading party for one third of people living outside Java.
+The party received a million US dollars from the CIA for their election efforts.